 Tip 2 - Understanding Mortar Types

 In mixing mortar you should know which type to use for construction of your wall.
 This will be a factor not only in the wall's durability but in it's "spreadability."
 All five mortars described in this article contain the same basic ingredients listed in the paragraph above.
-All that is different among the five types is the proportions of mortar ingredients.
+All that is different among the five types are the proportions of mortar ingredients.

 Tip 3 - Mixing and Using Type "N" Mortar

 Use Type "N" mortar for above grade applications.
 Mix 1 part cement, 1 part lime, and 6 parts sand.
 Use this mortar if you need a mortar of medium strength and for either indoor or outdoor applications.
-In general avoid using it in walls that are load bearing.
-Also use it for indoor projects and most home improvement projects.
+In general, avoid using it in walls that are load-bearing.
+Also, use it for indoor projects and most home improvement projects.